Everything PR News

 The first systematic accounting of what U.S. federal agencies pay outside firms for communications work.
 Pure-play PR contracts total $376.7 million.
 Total federal communications spend, when advertising and marketing consulting are included, runs into the billions — and two holding companies command an estimated $1.35 billion of it.

-EPR Research and 5W today released The Federal Agency PR & Communications Spend Transparency Study 2026, the fourth installment in EPR's transparency-study series.
+EPR Research and 5W AI Communications released The Federal Agency PR & Communications Spend Transparency Study 2026, the fourth installment in EPR's transparency-study series.
 The Study is the first comprehensive public review of federal communications contracting, drawn from USAspending.gov, FPDS-NG, and SAM.gov procurement data, supplemented by trade-press contract reporting and congressional oversight filings.

 The Headline Number Hides the Real Market

 Federal contract obligations under NAICS 541820 — the dedicated procurement code for "Public Relations Agencies" — total approximately $376.7 million across 201 vendors.
 That is the cleanest, most defensible measure of federal PR spend.
+It is also a profound understatement of what the federal government actually spends on communications.

+When the work bleeds into NAICS 541810 (Advertising Agencies) and NAICS 541613 (Marketing Consulting Services), the federal communications market runs into the billions.
 Per Campaign US, Omnicom held approximately $900 million in annual federal work in FY2024, with IPG carrying roughly half that share.
 The post-merger combined entity controls an estimated $1.35 billion in annual federal communications revenue.

 Defense Recruitment Is the Largest Communications Vehicle in the U.S. Government

+U.S. Army → DDB Chicago.
 10-year, $4 billion contract running 2019 through 2028, supporting the Army Enterprise Marketing Office (AEMO) recruitment effort.

-$741 million contract running through September 30, 2027.
+U.S. Air Force → GSD&M. $741 million contract running through September 30, 2027.

-$450 million over five years with a sixth-year option, renewed in 2023.
+U.S. Navy and Marines → MullenLowe (IPG). $450 million over five years with a sixth-year option, renewed in 2023.

 These three contracts alone represent more than $5.2 billion in committed federal communications spending across their contract terms.